Torsion function on character varieties

-\section{The torsion function}
+\subsection{The torsion function}

-Let $X$ be a one-dimensional, reduced component of irreducible type of the character variety $X(M)$, recall that a component of irreducible type means that it contains the character of an irreducible representation.
-In Section \ref{taut} we defined $\rho : \pi_1(M) \to \Sldeux(k(X))$ the tautological representation, up to conjugation.
-Hence the torsion of the twisted complex $C^*(M, \rho)$ of $k(X)$-vector spaces is well-defined, and is an element of the homological determinant vector space $\tor(M, \rho) \in \det(H^*(M, \rho))$.
-The first statement of the following proposition follows directly from this definition.
-Recall that $X$ is a geometric component if it carries the holonomy character of a hyperbolic structure on $M$.
-In Section \ref{valu}, we have seen that for any $\chi \in X$ there is a valuation $v$ on $k(X)$, and a choice of a convergent tautological representation $\rho : \pi_1(M) \to \Sldeux(\cO_v)$.
-The reduction mod $t$ map $\cO_v \to k$ defines a residual representation $\brho :\pi_1(M) \to \Sldeux(k-$ whose character is the point $\chi$.
-We denote by $H^*(M, \rho)_v$ the cohomological $\cO_v$-modules and by $H^*(M, \brho)$ the residual cohomological $k$-vector spaces.
+Let $X$ be a one-dimensional component of irreducible type of the character variety $X(M)$.
+In Section \ref{taut} we defined the tautological representation $\rho\colon \pi_1(M) \to \Sldeux(k(X))$, up to conjugation.
+In particular the torsion of the twisted complex $C^*(M, \rho)$ of $k(X)$-vector spaces is well-defined.
+It provides a non-zero, defined up to sign, element of the homological determinant vector space We prove the following propostion: \begin{prop} If the complex $C^*(M, \rho)$ is acyclic, then the Reidemeister function $\tor(M, \rho) \in k(X)^*$ defines a rational function on the curve $X$.
+In particular, it is the case if $M$ is hyperbolic and $X$ contains the character of a lift of a holonomy representation. \end{prop} \begin{proof} Since $C^*(M, \rho)$ is acyclic the determinant $\det(H^*(M, \rho))$ is canonically isomorphic to $k(X)^*$, as claimed at first.

+Assume that $M$ is hyperbolic and $X$ contains the character of a lift of a holonomy representation, and let us prove that in this case the complex $C^*(M, \rho)$ is acyclic.

-\begin{prop} If the complex $C^*(M, \rho)$ is acyclic, then the Reidemeister function $\tor(M, \rho) \in k(X)^*$ defines a rational function on the curve $X$.
-In particular, it is the case as soon as $X$ is a geometric component. \end{prop} \begin{proof} We just have to show that if $X$ is a geometric component, then $H^i(M, \rho) = 0$ for all $i$.
-Since $M$ has the homotopy type of a two-dimensional CW complex, it has no homology in rank greater that 2.
+Since $M$ has the same homotopy type as a two-dimensional CW complex, it has no homology in rank greater that 2.